-Shortly after Baker joined the “Independent Rangers” they began an ongoing feud with another band called the “Mountain Boomers”, who were Union guerrillas.
-Both bands ranged through Arkansas robbing, burning and murdering indiscriminately.
+Shortly after Baker joined the “Independent Rangers,” they began an ongoing feud with another band called the “Mountain Boomers,” who were Union guerrillas.
+Both bands ranged through Arkansas, robbing, burning, and murdering indiscriminately.

 Afterward, the local citizens had had enough and began active preparations to annihilate the murderous gang.
 However, when the ruffians got word of this, they fled with their booty and the many horses and mules they had stolen.

-When the war was over, one report tells that as he was making his way home, he came upon a group of travels in Sevier County, Tennessee.
+When the war was over, one report tells that as he was making his way home, he came upon a group of travelers in Sevier County, Tennessee.
 In the group was a black woman who he began to verbally harass and then shot and killed her.

-He then settled down with his wife Martha near the Sulphur River area in southwestern Arkansas where he became the manager of the Line Ferry.
+He then settled down with his wife Martha near the Sulphur River area in southwestern Arkansas, where he became the manager of the Line Ferry.
 But, it would be short-lived.
 Martha soon took ill and died on March 1, 1866.
 By many accounts, Baker was said to have deeply grieved her loss.
 But that didn’t stop him from proposing to her 16-year-old sister, Belle Foster, just two months later.
 Belle rejected his proposal and instead married a schoolteacher and political activist named Thomas Orr.
 Baker then began to harass Orr, trying to pick fights with the man, hitting him over the head with a tree limb, and going to his school to ridicule, curse, and threaten the man in front of his students.

 By this time, Reconstruction had begun in Arkansas and Texas, and Baker despised the idea.
 He and another outlaw named Lee Rames organized a gang that operated out of the Sulphur River bottoms near Bright Star, Arkansas.
 Committing acts of robbery and murder, the gang was said to have killed at least 30 people, many of whom were outnumbered, ambushed, or shot in the back.

 Baker and his gang also traveled to Texas, where he killed John Salmons, who had previously killed a gang member, Seth Rames, the brother of gang member Lee Rames.
 He also killed W.G.
 Kirkman, a Reconstruction official, and a man named George W. Barron, who had previously taken part as a member of a posse hunting him.
-The gang continued their outlaw spree the areas of Queen City, Texas, and Texarkana, Arkansas.
+The gang continued their outlaw spree in Queen City, Texas, and Texarkana, Arkansas.

 Baker then fled back into Arkansas, where he was confronted by a Union sergeant when he boarded a ferry, who recognized him.
 He killed the Union officer, but a private was able to get away and reported the murder.
 After this, Baker was pursued relentlessly by Union forces.

-On July 25, 1867, he got into an argument with several Union Soldiers near New Boston, Texas which quickly escalated to violence.
+On July 25, 1867, he got into an argument with several Union Soldiers near New Boston, Texas, which quickly escalated to violence.
 In the ensuing gunfight, Baker was shot in the arm, but he killed army Private Albert E. Titus.
 This resulted in a $1,000 reward for his capture, dead or alive.

 On October 24, 1868, Baker and his gang were reported to have been involved in the killings of Major P.J.
 Andrews, Lieutenant H.F.
-Willis, and an unnamed black man in Little Rock Arkansas.
+Willis, and an unnamed black man in Little Rock, Arkansas.
 In the attack, Sheriff Standel was wounded.

 Exactly how they were killed is unknown.
 One version says that his father-in-law and friends laced a bottle of whiskey and some food with strychnine and both men died from poisoning.
 Afterward, their bodies were riddled with bullets.
-Another version says that Thomas Orr, with whom Baker had long feuded with, led a small band of men who ambushed Baker and Kirby at the Foster home, shooting and killing them.
+Another version says that Thomas Orr, with whom Baker had long feuded, led a small band of men who ambushed Baker and Kirby at the Foster home, shooting and killing them.